jhirono/amlsecurity/Readme.md

 * Azure Search
 * VNet

+> **BEFORE YOU GO** AML encrypts workpace using Microsoft Managed Key by default.
+CMK workspace is for the customer who really want to encrypt workspace with their key.
+If customer is ok with the encryption using Microsoft Managed Key, please provision normal workspace.

+> **WARNING** Cosmos DB RU is set as 8,000 and can be increased based on AML usage.
+RU 8000 means around $500 per month cost.

 I recommend using [this quick start template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-machine-learning-advanced) and read [this how-to-use-ARM-template doc](https://docs.microsoft.com/azure/machine-learning/how-to-create-workspace-template).
 You can also create private link/CMK workspace from portal.azure.com.
 You can find my parameter file in [here](./Template/azuredeploy.parameters.json) as an example.
 Below are key parameters.

 * StorageAccount/KeyVault/ACR/VNet/Subnet Option: new or existing to use your existing resources